Dilbarpun07/budget-tracker/README.md

 # Spend Tracker DevOps Project

-A cloud-based personal spend tracker application built with React and Vite, containerized with Docker, and provisioned on Azure using Terraform.
+A personal spend tracker application built with React and Vite, containerized with Docker, provisioned in Azure using Terraform, and automated with GitHub Actions.

+## Overview

+This project was built to practice modern DevOps workflows using a real frontend application.

+It includes:

+- a React + Vite frontend
+- Docker containerization
+- Azure Container Registry integration
+- Terraform infrastructure provisioning
+- GitHub Actions CI/CD pipelines
+- Azure Static Web App deployment

 ## Features

 - Track weekly income
 - Track expenses
 - Track savings separately
-- Clean React frontend
-- Dockerized application
-- Azure Container Registry integration
+- Simple and clean user interface
-- Infrastructure managed with Terraform
+- Fast frontend with React and Vite

 ## Tech Stack